What role does Stress play in your life?

-- Stress can cause sleep problems.
-Not getting enough sleep is a common seizure trigger for many people.
+- Stress can cause difficulty sleeping; and not getting enough sleep is a common seizure trigger for many people.

-- Further, when stress is added to poor lifestyle choices, like an unhealthy diet and lack of exercise, the risk of seizures is greater.
+- Further, when stress is added to poor lifestyle choices, like an unhealthy diet and lack of exercise, the risk of seizures becomes greater.

 Can stress cause seizures?

 For many people living with epilepsy, stress can trigger seizures.
-A recent review of stress in people with refractory epilepsy suggests that stress is the most frequently reported seizure trigger.
+A recent review of stress in people with refractory epilepsy stress in people with refractory epilepsy suggests that stress is the most frequently reported seizure trigger.
 Seizures may be more likely to happen at times of stress or may be worse or different than usual.

 It is not known why stress can trigger a seizure.
 Is it the stress itself or the person’s reaction to the stress?
 There are also biological connections between the brain, our behavior, and mood.